One of the problems with traditional performance reviews is that, by the time you have them, they are out of date.

 They are some of the reasons why we think it makes sense to flip the process for managing peoples’ performance and development on its head.

-- Position – clarify role, responsibilities and relationships
+- Position – clarify role, responsibilities, strengths and relationships

-- Present – showcase what you have achieved in performance and development against the plan
+- Present – provide people with the opportunity to showcase and celebrate what they have achieved in performance and development against their plan

 We start with a few premises around which we build the process: